The Credence Assumption

 So now you have a device that will tell you exactly what to do, at every moment in time.
 And while you may not know what it’s going to say next, there’s one thing you know with absolute certainty - you won’t need to think critically about anything it says, because the machine is perfect.
 Combined, its omniscience is infinitely superior to our poorly evolved mammalian ape-brains, and if our intuitions ever clash with anything it tells us to do, well, so much for our intuitions.

 Now, such a machine would likely have to be instantiated in a super-intelligent computer of some sort in order to store and process the large amount of incoming sensory data.
-For simplicity, let’s say the super-intelligence tells you what to do at ten second intervals, via a surgically implanted auditory interface embedded under the skin behind your ear.
+For simplicity, let’s say the Super Intelligence tells you what to do at ten second intervals, via a surgically implanted auditory interface embedded under the skin behind your ear.
 You have now made yourself something that gives you orders, makes decisions on your behalf, and which you are bound to be obedient to because of it’s perfection.

 So the question is: Would you always do what you’re told?